inbo/vlaams-biodiversiteitsportaal/docs/data-pipeline.md

 - **DataResources**  _(Optional)_
   A list of the Data Resource IDs to process.
   If not provided, all Data Resources, registered in the collectory service, will be processed.
+  Providing an empty list will result in the "interpretation" step for all dataresource being skipped.

 Example:
 ```json